 Vhosts make your whole development process cleaner.
-Instead of having projects in subfolders, such as localhost/project1, localhost/project2, your projects have their own domains like project1.dev, project2.dev, which is closer to the way they’ll operate on the web, and lets you do things like use relative URLs.
+Instead of having projects in subfolders, such as localhost/project1, localhost/project2, your projects have their own domains like project1.localhost, project2.localhost, which is closer to the way they’ll operate on the web, and lets you do things like use relative URLs.

 Thankfully it’s quite easy to set up vhosts with MAMP.
 Just follow these steps and you should be up and running.

 Open /etc/hosts in your favourite text editor, and add your projects to the end of the file like so: